Skip to main content

 Run Game Days

-1. Plan: Define scenario, participants, timeline
+1. Plan: Define scenario, participants, timeline, and success criteria

-2. Communicate: Notify all stakeholders
+2. Communicate: Notify all stakeholders and schedule during low-traffic windows

-3. Execute: Run the experiment
+3. Execute: Run the experiment with dedicated observers

-4. Observe: Watch system and team responses
+4. Observe: Watch both system behavior and team response (runbooks, communication, decision-making)

 Best Practices